Arrangement for seeking feedback on exams after the publication of results

 Look on the unit webpage for details of the arrangements for the particular unit.

-1. Review both the exam questions and your responses (and for some units, the sample student answer or examiner's notes).
+1. Review your responses (and for some units, the sample student answer or examiner's notes).
 Consider how you responded to each exam question.

 The following questions may assist your thinking: